Dowell-Lab/DAStk/README.md

 ![Sample barcode plot](./doc_files/sample_barcode_plot.png)

 If you can take advantage of multiprocessing, you can calculate MD-scores for both conditions simultaneously, assigning several threads to each, then generate the plots once both `*_md_scores.txt` files are ready.

+The columns for the tab-separated output file from `differential_md_score` are:

+    Motif name , p-value , # peaks in condition 1 , # peaks in condition 2 , MD-score in condition 1 , MD-score in condition 2

 ### Motif Files